 Learn how to set up cards for your videos in YouTube.

-If you have a YouTube channel linked to your AdWords account, you can create calls to action (CTA) and headline text overlays for video plays across YouTube (whether the video play is triggered by a video ad or not).
+If you have a YouTube channel linked to your Google Ads account, you can create calls to action (CTA) and headline text overlays for video plays across YouTube (whether the video play is triggered by a video ad or not).
 The overlay will appear as soon as the video begins to play and can be closed by the viewer.
 When viewers click the overlay, they'll be redirected to your external site as specified in the overlay's final URL.
 Learn more about setting up TrueView for action campaigns in Google Ads

 A teaser with the name of a product will show for a few seconds, and viewers who click it can see the shopping card.
 At any other point in the video, viewers can click an icon to browse the shopping cards.
 Up to 6 shopping cards can appear on your video ad, depending on the number of products eligible from your feed.